Ficool

 I laughed, shrugging like it was nothing.
 "Guess all that time away finally did me some good."

-Ellie shook her head but couldn't stop smiling.
+Ellie laughed, shaking her head but unable to hide her smile.
 "Well… I don't care how it happened.
 I'm just glad you're home."

 And then Morgan crashed into me, hugging me like a kid.
 "Chuckster!
 Finally!
 My partner in crime is back!"